gewarren/Checkout/README.md

 # Checkout
-A simple app for kids to play storekeeper.
+A simple app for kids to play shopkeeper.
 All you need is a USB barcode scanner and some items from your pantry!

 The app looks for a file named "Products.xml" in the directory that it's run from.
 The app is capable of adding new products to the file.
 Here's an example file: